I know what you are going to say:

-We know that we can’t look directly at the revenue projections of a Fortune 500 company like Disney.
-I doubt even Kathleen Kennedy has a complete understanding of what was truly expected from The Last Jedi by the bean-counters.
+We can’t look directly at the revenue projections of a Fortune 500 company like Disney.
+I doubt even Kathleen Kennedy has a complete understanding of what was truly expected from The Last Jedi by the bean counters.

-But there are professionals who have made these projections for The Last Jedi and entire Star Wars brand.
-Perhaps the best projection was, believe it or not, produced by the people at Forbes.
+But there are professionals who have made these projections for The Last Jedi and the entire Star Wars brand.
+Perhaps the best projection was, ironically enough, produced by the people at Forbes.

 They are regarded as one of the most reliable sources of public domain wealth estimates and capital valuations.

 In 2015, Aswath Damodaran at Forbes did a complete valuation of the Star Wars brand.
 This included movies, merchandising, theme parks, books, games, the whole wack — all of it — but let’s just focus on the box office projections.

 Aswath projected that the second movie in the Star Wars Saga trilogy would gross $2.08B.
 He called it Star Wars VIII.